MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 It's generally not necessary to examine the [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState) property when using the [`MediaElement`](xref:Xamarin.Forms.MediaElement) transport controls.
 However, this property becomes important when implementing your own transport controls.

-## Display Position data
+## Poll for Position data

 The property change notification for the [`Position`](xref:Xamarin.Forms.MediaElement.Position) bindable property only fires at key moments such as playback beginning and ending, and pause occurring.
 Therefore, data binding to the `Position` property will not yield accurate position data.
 Instead, you must setup a timer and poll the property.

-This can be achieved in the `OnAppearing` override for the page that wants to display position data as media is played:
+A good place to do this is in the `OnAppearing` override for the page that requires the position data as media is played:

 ```csharp
 bool polling = true;